 Resolution VS Accuracy

 Many people are obsessed with using the least costly position sensor in their projects.
 This mostly happens because of their mistaken concept of cost.
-The cost of a sensor is not only its purchase price but also the cost you incur as a result of its failure.
+The cost of a sensor is its purchase price and the cost you incur as a result of its failure.
 A cheap position sensor might save you money initially.
 But if the sensor fails, the cost you will have to incur as a result of failure will be far greater than the money you saved by buying a cheap sensor.
 So, instead of blindly looking at just the cost of the sensor, buy a position sensor by ensuring that it will never fail.

 Environment And Sensor Type